spunnanithi/cartropolis/README.md

 ### RESTful API CRUD Routes

 > The appropriate RESTful API HTTP endpoints, used to view, create, update and delete, are listed below that will interact with the Appointment, Technician and AutomobileVO models, accordingly.
+These endpoints can be accessed using Insomnia or Insomnia-equilvalent application.

 #### Appointments